 Find an audiobook

-I could write a novel on audiobooks for children, and hey, I have a post coming on that later this week.
+I could write a novel on audiobooks for children, and hey, I have a post all about audiobooks for kids: how to get kids addicted to audiobooks.
 But essentially, we found one of my son’s favorite books that happened to take about 20 minutes to read and bought the audiobook.

 We use an Amazon Kid’s Tablet that I can set parental controls to only allow audiobook access on a kid account.
 I do just that!